The Silvery Sands of Rosehearty Beach

 Newsletter

 Go here to sign up for my occasional emails that always include exclusive photos and news of my writing and life.
-They’re a bit more intimate than the blog.
+They’re a more intimate space than the blog.
+If you would like to hear about new books and offers, you can follow my Amazon author page.

 Writer’s Tip Jar

 Set in 1st century Scotland, SISTERS AT THE EDGE OF THE WORLD includes the battle of Mons Graupius between the Romans and the Caledonian tribes.
-The book features a neurodivergent main character and some rather complicated romance.
+The book features a neurodivergent main character and some rather complicated romance…

 “Ethereal and spellbinding….”
 Historical Novel Society